edekadigital/ecs-base-dockerimages/README.md

-# ecs-base-openjdk11
-Base Image for ECS Tasks
+Base Images for ECS Tasks